NOAA-EMC/godas/test/README.md

 SCRUB: #set the root run directory`

-BRANCH_NAME: develop #set a branch name to build
+BRANCH_NAME: develop #other branch names can be set to test/build

-BUILD_COMPILER: intel-18 #set compiler option: intel-18 or intel-19
+BUILD_COMPILER: intel-18 #either intel-18 or intel-19 can be selected.

 1-3.
 Run test.setup_godas.py: python test.setup_godas.py